IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: Experiments

+\autoref{table:control} also provides the results of our iterative approach with and without fine-tuning the model.
+In this table (\autoref{table:control}) we can see that for the program with complex control flows our approaches have higher performance gain in comparison to the results for the simple program.
+This indicates that our iterative refinement approach is capable of generating more accurate programs by iteratively condition the model on informative I/Os.
+As an example, for the program with multiple control flows (Mix) in the top-1 column, we have around 17\% points improvement for Random I/Os~+~IReEn in comparison to Random I/Os.

+\paragraph{Effectiveness of iterative refinement.} \autoref{fig:gentop50}, \autoref{fig:functop50}, and \autoref{fig:exacttop50} show the effectiveness of our proposed iterative approach in 10 iterations.
+In these figures, x and y axis refer to the number of iterations and the accuracy respectively. \autoref{fig:gentop50} shows the generalization accuracy for top-50, in \autoref{fig:functop50} we can see the results of functional equivalence metric for top-50, and \autoref{fig:exacttop50} demonstrates the exact match accuracy for top-50.
+In these figures, we provide results with and without fine-tuning the synthesizer.
+Here we can see the improvement of the generalization, functional equivalence, and exact match accuracy over the iterations.
+We have a margin of 7\% improvement in the functional equivalence accuracy for "Random I/Os + FT + \,\ireng" setting after 10 iterations.
+In other words, these results show that we can search for better random I/Os and program candidates by iteratively incorporate additional constraints.

 \paragraph{Effectiveness of number of I/Os for sample rejection strategy.} In our approach in order to choose one candidate among all of the generated program candidates, we consider a sample rejection strategy.
 To do that, we use the random I/Os to assign a score to the generated candidates based on the number of satisfied random I/Os.
-Finally, we consider the candidate with the higher score as the best candidate and reject the rest. \autoref{fig:genscoring} and \autoref{fig:funcscoring} show the effect of using the different numbers of random I/Os on scoring the candidates and finding the best program candidate. x and y axis in these figures refer to the number of random I/Os, and accuracy of our approaches with and without fine-tuning.
-In \autoref{fig:genscoring} we show the generalization accuracy and in \autoref{fig:funcscoring} we provide functional equivalence results.
-These figures show that by using more random I/Os in the scoring strategy we can find more accurate programs that result to gain better performance in terms of generalization and functional equivalence accuracy.
+Finally, we consider the candidate with the higher score as the best candidate and reject the rest. \autoref{fig:genscoring}, \autoref{fig:funcscoring}, and \autoref{fig:exactscoring} show the effect of using the different numbers of random I/Os on scoring the candidates and finding the best program candidate. x and y axis in these figures refer to the number of random I/Os, and accuracy of our approaches with and without fine-tuning.
+In \autoref{fig:genscoring} we show the generalization accuracy, in \autoref{fig:funcscoring} we provide functional equivalence results, and \autoref{fig:exactscoring} shows the results for exact match accuracy.
+These figures show that by using more random I/Os in the sample rejection strategy we can find more accurate programs that result to gain better performance in terms of generalization, functional equivalence, and exact match accuracy.
 In other words, with using more random I/Os for scoring the candidates we can capture more details of the black-box function, and find the best potential candidate among the generated one.